From the Collections of Harvard College Library, Events and Exhibitions 2009-2010

 May 28, 2013 – May 14, 2014

-2013 Philip Hofer Prize for Collecting Books or Art
+2013 Philip Hofer Prize for Collecting Books

 The Philip Hofer prize is awarded each year to a student at Harvard whose collection of books or works of art best exemplifies the traditions of breadth, coherence, and imagination represented by Philip Hofer, A.B.
 '21, L.H.D.
 '67, founder and first Curator of the Department of Printing and Graphic Arts in the Houghton Library and Secretary of the Fogg Art Museum.
 The prize, which is to encourage student interest in collecting, was established in 1987 by Melvin R. Seiden, A.B.
 '52, L.L.B.
 '55.
 Students competing for the prize submit an annotated list or bibliography and an essay describing the scope, contents, and goal of the collection.
 On exhibition are samples of this year’s first prize winning collection, Between West Germany and the World: Design at the 1972 Munich Olympics.